 Vegetable oil can refer to oil extracted from a wide range of vegetable products like soybeans, corn, and canola, often blended together.
 Shelf-stable, neutral flavored, and with a high smoke point (400-450 F), vegetable oils are the quintessential “all-purpose” oil and work well for applications where you want the oil to impart a neutral flavor, like baking.

-A versatile kitchen workhorse, avocado oil is mildly flavored, long-lasting, and with a smoke point of about 520 F. While it can be pricey compared to other oils, its high smoke point, neutral flavor, and heart-healthy fats make it one of our favorite oils to have around.
+A versatile kitchen workhorse, avocado oil is mildly flavored, long-lasting, and has a smoke point of about 520 F, making it great for high-temperature settings in your kitchen like roasting and stir fries.
+While it can be pricey compared to other oils, its high smoke point, neutral flavor, and heart-healthy fats make it one of our favorite oils to have around.

 Nutty, aromatic, and instantly recognizable, sesame oil is one of our favorite oils to use in Asian stir-fries, marinades, and fried rice dishes.
 It’s got a high smoke point (410 F) so it can handle the heat of your wok or skillet with no issues.
 Since it’s got a very strong flavor and can be expensive, we recommend mixing it with other oils for your sauteéing needs.
 If you’re adding it to a dressing or marinade, remember that a little goes a long way.
 Taste, and then add more if you like.